cosmicespresso/airtable_as_cms/README.md

 REACT_APP_AIRTABLE_TABLE=YOUR_AIRTABLE_TAB_NAME
 ```

 If you change the details above, you need to restart your server.

+Read more about the Airtable API [here](https://airtable.com/api).

 ## How to style
 I have created some very simple layout and sizing classes in `App.css`.
 The table is built with flexbox, so it should respond quite well to responsive environments.